trustlines-protocol/tl-dev-docs/mobileapp/customizations/clientlib.md

 All calls to functions of that page are proxied in the `src/shared/lib/client.js` file.

-The Clientlib takes basically care of all blockchain/relay server related functionalities
+The Clientlib takes basically care of all blockchain/relay server related functionalities, such as

 * all communication to a relay server
 * creating links